joegeorgeson/weizmann-workspace/External_tools/CHEUI-on-WEXAC.md

 * For a human transcriptome you'll need ~3TB of disc space **per sample**
 * Many steps are sequential but some can be done in parallel
 * This will take a solid day of processing time
-* The reference genome should be a transcriptome
+* The reference 'genome' should be a transcriptome
 * My analysis removed rRNA from GENCODE and added the 'Taoka' reference transcripts
 * This approach parallelizaes the process by splitting the bam file and recombines files after model1
+* Submission to general queue results in pre-emption so submit to schwartz queue ...
+* Index fast5 files first as this is rate limiting step

 Items can be downloaded and untar-ed as below;
 ```